melezhik/outthentic/README.md

     hello
     again

-You may use many languages in generator expressions:
+Here examples on using other languages in generator expressions:

-Bash:
+Perl:

     generator: <<CODE
-    !bash
+    !perl
-    echo say
+    [
-    echo hello
+      qw { say hello again }
-    echo again
+    ]

     CODE